impredicative/gec/README.md

 **`gec`** is a Bash utility with convenience commands for using [gocryptfs](https://github.com/rfjakob/gocryptfs) with git.
 It refrains from doing anything clever, making it possible to fallback to the underlying gocryptfs or git commands if a need should arise.

 It transparently uses data encryption, both at rest and on the remotes.
-It uses version control and leverages redundant remote storage for reliable backup purposes.
+It uses version control and leverages redundant remote storage for a reliable backup.
 Many of the implemented commands support GitHub and GitLab.
 It is in an early stage of development, and breaking changes are therefore possible.

 > **:warning: Before continuing, save the link to the official [mirror](https://gitee.com/impredicative/gec) of this repo.**